gitter-badger/RollYourOwnGameEngine/README.md

 * innovate with your own unique gameplay ideas
 * streamline your workflow to maximize creativity by catering to the way you want to work for your specific type of game
 * better branding for your indie gaming company; use your own name and logos
+* makes you a better developer
+* satisfies your inner control freak
 * bragging rights ;)

 #Project Milestones